Skip to main content

 • Coordinating work site activities and implement property repairs and construction

-• you are a trainee or employee working in the Conservation and Land Management industry
+• You are a trainee or employee working in the Conservation and Land Management industry

 The course is delivered both on campus for theoretical components as well as off site on country such as remote Indigenous communities or students work sites.